Durham School: Chapel and war memorial

 The school chapel, built from 1924 to 1926 during the tenure of Richard Budworth as headmaster, sits on top of a hill overlooking the main school site.

-The building is used for services three times a week, with the major service held on Friday evenings, that the majority of pupils attend.
+The building is used for services three times a week, with the major service held on Friday afternoons, that the majority of pupils attend.
 The School is within the Anglican tradition.

 The chapel is also the war memorial, its walls are engraved with the names of those who died in World War I and the further 79 who died in World War II.
 There are 97 steps to the chapel, one for each of the Old Dunelmians who died in World War I. (Note that the UKNIWM reference and Durham School's disagree on the number of World War I dead - 97 or 98.)
 The steps were re-laid in 1954.

 A further war memorial, which predates the building of the chapel, can be seen in St Margaret's, the local Parish Church.
 It consists of a large brass panel listing the names of former pupils fallen in the First World War and is fixed on the south side of the Chancel arch, with the Parish memorial facing it on the north side.